Dosugamea/next-tutorial/README.md

-# sonolus-uploader2
+# Next-Blog-Tutorial

-This is frontend for sonolus-fastapi.
+This is next tutorial page written with typescript.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).